wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 summary: Details for Tanzu Application Service Alerts
 ---

-The Tanzu Application Service (TAS) integration includes a rich set of alerts out of the box.
-You can preview the alerts in the **Alerts** tab of the integration.
+The Tanzu Application Service (TAS) integration includes a rich set of out of the box alerts.
+You can preview, install, and uninstall the alerts on the **Alerts** tab of the integration.
 This page gives details for each alert.

 {% include tip.html content="This functionality will be available for all Wavefront instances soon." %}